xmos/lib_xud/module_xud/doc/advanced_usage.rst

 Advanced Usage
 ==============

-Advanced usage is termed to mean the implementation of multiple endpoints in a single core as well as the additional of real-time processing to a endpoint core.
+Advanced usage is termed to mean the implementation of multiple endpoints in a single core as well as the addition of real-time processing to an endpoint core.

 The functions documented in Basic Usage such as ``XUD_SetBuffer()`` and ``XUD_GetBuffer()`` block until data has either been successfully sent or received to or from the host.
 For this reason it is not generally possible to handle multiple endpoints in a single core efficiently (or at all, depending on the protocols involved).